 Comprehensive, third party fire & theft and third party are the three levels of car insurance on offer from most insurance providers.

-- Third party (TP) cover.
-TP is the most basic form of cover and protects you when you are legally liable for damaging someone else’s vehicle or property.
+Third party (TP).
+Third party cover is the most basic form of cover and protects you when you are legally liable for damaging someone else’s vehicle or property.

-- Third party fire & theft (TP F&T).
-TP F&T cover offers the same protection, but also covers you if your vehicle catches fire or is stolen.
+Third party fire & theft (TP F&T).
+Third party fire and theft cover offers the same protection, but also covers you if your vehicle catches fire or is stolen.
 It is a mid-level policy and is more expensive than third party insurance.

 How much does it cost?

 When calculating third party insurance premiums, insurers consider questions like:

 How old are the people driving your car?Younger drivers are more inexperienced and also feature heavily in New Zealand road crash statistics, which means they cost more to insure.

 Are you a good driver?
 Drivers with a long, blemish-free driving record cost less to insure than those who have made claims in the past and have multiple traffic infringements to their name.